Semester at DIS Copenhagen

 Pomona students are required to enroll in a Danish Language and Culture course.
 For the remaining courses, students select from over 200 electives.
 Not all courses taught at DIS are eligible for Pomona credit.
 Pomona does not award credit for Advertising, Business, Entrepreneurship, Fashion, Management, Marketing, or Public Relations courses.
 Other disciplines may also offer courses not approved by Pomona.
 Students must have all coursework pre-approved by the Office of Study Abroad.

 Pomona students must enroll in a minimum of 15 DIS credits to equal 4.0 Pomona credits.
-Students may take only one course on a P/NC basis.
-Students may not take the core course on a P/NC basis.
+Students may take only one course on a CR/NC basis.
+Students may not take the core course on a CR/NC basis.

 Students choose between six housing options: a homestay, a kollegium, a Folkehøjskole, an apartment with a Danish roommate, a thematic living and learning community, or a DIS residential community.
 Please visit DIS’s website to learn specifics about the available housing options.